eyereasoner/eye/eyejs/README.md

-# The EYE reasoner running on Node
+# The EYE reasoner for JavaScript

 To make it run
 ```